SOUL Family Framework for Older Youth in Foster Care

 What Is SOUL Family for Older Youth in Care?

-Promoting the SOUL Family Permanency Option
+Advancing the SOUL Family Framework

 • Raising the need for an array of community-based services that support young people’s well-being and success beyond foster care.
 Young people who leave foster care continue to need help to heal from trauma, thrive in a new family and prepare for adulthood.
 Many need help securing jobs, completing college and finding safe housing.
 Public systems should continue to support them during this key developmental window.